Nursing (NURS)

 Fees: Yes.

-Approaches to psychosocial integrity with emphasis on the function and responsibility of nursing in promoting and maintaining mental health of individuals and families.
+Exploration of the techniques of psychosocial integrity, with emphasis on the function and responsibility of the nurse in the promotion and maintenance of the mental health of individuals and families.
 Students will develop proficiency in working with psychiatric clients in various settings in the community.

 Prerequisites: NURS 318/NURS 318L, NURS 329/NURS 329L, NURS 333, and NURS 400.